advecchia/backend-code-challenge/README.md

 **Creating Simulation configuration file**
 This step create the configuration file that will be used when running the sumo simulation, it uses the grid network of Snowdonia and the routing file.
-$ sumo --save-configuration snowdonia.sumo.cfg -n snowdonia.grid.net.xml -r snowdonia.rou.xml
+$ sumo --save-configuration snowdonia.sumo.cfg -n snowdonia.grid.net.xml -r snowdonia.rou.xml --remote-port 8813

 ### Run SUMO - Simulation For Urban Mobility
 You can run the simulation in two way, first in the console, the simulation run in a few seconds.
 Another way is running the sumo-gui interface, there you can visualize the vehicle trips inside the network and also can change some behavior of this view, like delay of step simulation and color of occupancy edges.